Portishead ♪〈Small〉 (song)

 Like fine wine, this song takes some chewing for taste.
-It is a story of 7 minutes, told in 3 stages.
+It is a tale in 3 stages.

 In the first minute, you have been invited to a warm place.
 Tranquil and cozy.
 Soft guitar music waltz in the background.
 You are lying on the sofa, in rapture with the hostess's story, and indulgent in the warmth.

 Then, at 1:10, all of a sudden, you realized something is wrong.
 Terribly wrong.
 You weren't welcomed.
 You weren't invited.
 You weren't in some cozy room.
-You are actually amidst a alien ritual, and you are the human pig.
+You are actually amidst a alien ritual, and you are the target.

 At 2:30, the inevitable sets in.
 Cold, harsh, industrial.
 Like clockwork, it repeats, unerringly, screaming.